IQM Client#

 Installation#

-For executing code on an IQM quantum computer, you can use for example Qiskit on IQM or Cirq on IQM, which can be installed as optional features of IQM Client from the Python Package Index (PyPI), e.g.:
+For executing code on an IQM quantum computer, you can use for example the Qiskit on IQM or Cirq on IQM user guides found in the documentation.
+Qiskit on IQM and Cirq on IQM are optional features that can be installed alongside the base IQM Client library.
+An example showing how to install from the public Python Package Index (PyPI):

 $ uv pip install iqm-client[qiskit,cirq]